mollieh/mollieh.github.io/mollieaholmberg/cv.md

   * One of four residents selected to review and rate applications for resident membership at Green College, UBC
   * Evaluated applicants based on community service, leadership, diversity, interdisciplinarity, and academic excellence
   * Met monthly to discuss and admit applicants
-* **STEM cultures working group**, University of British Columbia, November 2017-present, including activities such as:
-  * Co-chair, September 2018-present
-  * Discuss topics related to equity and diversity in STEM fields with undergraduates, graduate students, faculty members, and working professionals
-  * Led a discussion about power and equity in data science with graduate students and working professionals
-  * Workshop possibilities for promoting equity and diversity in STEM with graduate students, faculty, and working professionals at UBC

 *University of Washington*
 * **Undergraduate Research Leader**, University of Washington Undergraduate Research Program,